FAQs

 Should we pay our caregiver directly?

-All invoices will be mailed directly from our office to you.
+All invoices will be emailed to you and payment obtained directly from a checking account or a credit card on file with the company.
 Your caregiver should never directly receive payment for services.

 I'm interested!
 What do I do next?

-Please contact us so we may discuss your situation in detail and propose a care plan that specifically addresses your needs.
+Please contact us so we may discuss your situation in detail and propose a plan of care that specifically addresses your needs.
 We will help set expectations, give you an idea of cost, and can start the process rolling if requested.

 Proud to be a locally owned and woman operated company.